Cross Cafe: Controversy

 The swastika is controversial in some parts of the world due to usage by the Third Reich.

 The Hitler-themed restaurant caused an uproar in the Jewish community in Mumbai and other citizens in the city.
 Although the store's owner, Punit Sablok, argued that his establishment was not promoting Hitler, Jonathan Solomon, chairman of the Indian Jewish Federation, was among the infuriated.
-According to Solomon, the new establishment "[signified] a severe lack of awareness of the agony of millions of Jews caused by one man," and he promised to work hard "to stop this deification of Hitler."
 According to the Associated Press, there are just 5,500 Jews in India, and all but 1,000 live in Mumbai.
 Sablok's refusal to change the theme earned the restaurant notoriety around the world as strongly worded letters from Israel and Germany outpoured in the city's dailies.
-The Israeli Embassy also sent a strongly worded letter to the owners.
+The Israeli Embassy also sent a strongly-worded letter to the owners.

-Finally, on 24 August 2006, after less than a week of international outcry and a meeting with local Jewish leaders, Punit Sablok agreed to remove Hitler's name and the Nazi swastika from billboards and the restaurant's menu.
-"I chose the name innocently.
-I didn't expect that it would snowball into a major controversy", Sablok said.
-At that point, he said he was unsure of the name to be chosen, but sure of one thing: "no more dictators".
+On 24 August 2006, after less than a week of international outcry and a meeting with local Jewish leaders, Sablok agreed to remove Hitler's name and the Nazi swastika from billboards and the restaurant's menu.
+At that point, he said he was unsure of the name to be chosen.
 The Indian Jewish Federation reacted positively, saying it was relieved.
 "The incident exposes the lack of understanding of the present generation about the atrocities of the past and the need to educate them about crimes against humanity," Solomon said.

 On 30 August, the restaurant was renamed the Cross Cafe.
-"We hope this name will be a trouble free one.
-We have deleted Hitler's name from it and would also be replacing the swastika with multi-colored rings," Punit Sablok said.
 Two other options, Fort Knox and Exotic Goblet, were considered by the owners before they decided on the new name, Sabhlok added.
 Puneet Sablok said the Nazi swastika that adorned signs advertising the eatery and its menus would be removed.

 Other similar establishments

 Adolf Hitler Techno Bar & Cocktail Show used to exist in Busan, South Korea, though by 2003 it had been renamed to the Ddolf Ditler Techno Bar & Cocktail Show, and then renamed again after Julius Caesar.
-By 2011 the bar was replaced by Carnival Song Club karaoke bar.
+By 2011, the bar was replaced by Carnival Song Club karaoke bar.
 In Bandung, Indonesia, there is a Nazi-themed cafe named "Soldatenkaffee"; however, the cafe claimed to be a World War II theme instead of a Nazi theme.